 Behavioral health services for youth funding.
-The state should build upon its funding and seek federal-state funded waivers to provide behavioral health services, in particular, prevention services for youth.
-VML supports greater state funding to the Mental Health Initiative and other community-based initiatives to diagnose and serve children with behavioral health needs early, to prevent more complex, costly, and restrictive interventions.
+The state should build upon its funding and seek federal-state funded waivers to provide behavioral health services, particularly prevention services for youth.
+VML supports greater state funding to the Mental Health Initiative and other community-based initiatives to diagnose and serve children with behavioral health needs early, to prevent more complex, costly, and restrictive interventions from CSA or the juvenile justice system.